This article applies to the Google Nest Learning Thermostat (3rd gen) only.

 - Nest Thermostat E does not support multiple fan speeds.

-If you need help determining whether your system has one fan speed or multiple fan speeds, consult your system’s manual or contact a local pro.
+If you need help determining whether your system has one fan speed or multiple fan speeds, consult your system’s manual or contact a local HVAC professional.

 How to tell if you have a multistage system